Extracurricular & Enrichment Programs

 McCracken Extracurricular Programs

-For information and details about McCracken Extracurricular Programs, please visit the McCracken Extracurricular Programs page and download the accompanying program brochure for the current school year.
+For information and details about McCracken Extracurricular Programs, please download the McCracken After School Programs Brochure.

 - Students are expected to follow all school rules and invest their best efforts in academic achievement.